-A large variety of hair care products and supplements contain Biotin because of its immense benefits in hair growth and hair loss.
-These products include medicated shampoos, split-end prevention products, conditioners and hair growth supplements.
+A large variety of hair care products and supplements contain Biotin because of its immense benefits in hair growth.
+These products include medicated shampoos, split-end prevention products, conditioners and supplements that support healthy hair growth.

 Mechanism of Action of Biotin to Promote Hair Health

-Biotin possesses rejuvenation characteristics which help in the new cells production in the body.
+Biotin possesses rejuvenation characteristics which help in body’s production of new cells.
 Biotin helps in preventing hair loss by rejuvenating both the hair follicles and scalp.
-Which is highly impactful in stopping hair loss and also promotes hair regeneration.
+This is highly beneficial for preventing shedding and also promotes hair regeneration.

 Although it’s a popular belief that Biotin does prevent hair loss, it is by no means proven.
 It’s only 1/100 of the solution and, therefore should always be included in a supplement.
-But it by no means should you expect hair growth just by taking that alone.
+However, taking Biotin alone shouldn’t be expected to promote hair growth.

 What Biotin does is support hair growth through metabolic function.
 Keratin is the building block of hair follicles and it’s formed from several amino acids.
-Biotin plays its role in breaking down the dietary proteins into different amino acids which are required for the formation of keratin.
-Increasing the keratin production in the body which promotes the production of healthy hair follicles.
+Biotin plays its role in breaking down the dietary proteins into different amino acids required for the formation of keratin.
+Increasing keratin production in the body promotes the production of healthy hair follicles.

-Biotin also prevents hair dryness and improves the elasticity of the cortex of the hairs which stops the splitting and breakage of hair strands.
-This is why many split-end prevention products contain Biotin as an active ingredient.
+Biotin also prevents hair dryness and improves the elasticity of the cortex of the hairs– preventing the splitting and breakage of hair strands.
+This is why many split-end prevention products contain Biotin as an ingredient.

 Dietary Sources and Reasons of Biotin Deficiency in the Body